mpaperno/MSFSTouchPortalPlugin/README.md

 * Connect/Disconnect Re-register services
 * States pushed back to Touch Portal
   * Done but need more mappings.
-Also need to update MD with state info.
+  * Also need to update MD with state info and possible values.
+  * Need to force update on first load.
 * Define SimVars
 * Documentation - Events needed and additional rows of data to display.
 * Automate generation of Entry.tp and Docs on build and put in root.